clavinet/chimera-linux.github.io/index.md

 The builds are always containerized, with a minimal Chimera system being used as the build environment for every package.
-This system is sandboxed using `bubblewrap` and run completely unprivileged.
+This system is sandboxed using `bubblewrap` and runs completely unprivileged.

 The binary packaging system used is `apk-tools`, originally from Alpine Linux.
 It was chosen because of its speed and ease of integration.

 ### Bootstrappable

 The system can build itself.
-You can use any `musl` based distribution as the initial system, as long as it has the few required components needed for the system build.
+You can use any `musl`-based distribution as the initial system, as long as it has the few required components needed for the system build.